Ddystopia/rfcs/text/0000-forget-marker-trait.md

 ### Solution for message passing of `!Forget` types.
 [solution-to-self-referential-problem]: #solution-to-self-referential-problem

 One might speculate and try to fix some holes, for example by making `JoinHandle: !Send`, but this can only count as a workaround.
-If we look at the depth of the problem, we can see that `Forget` is generally incompatible with `Rc`, as well as other APIs that can be expressed with its signature.
+If we look at the depth of the problem, we can see that `Forget` is generally incompatible with `Rc`, as well as other APIs that can be expressed with its signature, because it creates a hidden self-reference.
 In the example earlier, the borrow checker cannot see a connection between `rx` and `tx` - when `tx` is dropped, `buf` is no longer borrowed.
 What if retained such a connection?

 ```rust
 fn main() {